BenGH28/kyro/README.md

 # WIP: ☧ kyro - the Bible on the command line

-- Currently, a work in progress while I look for work.
-THERE WILL BE BUGS.
+- I'm using this project as an excuse to learn Rust so bear with me...THERE WILL BE BUGS.
 - The listed commands below are planned to be implemented